 Big discussion about plugin -advertising

 After harsh criticism from the developer community, the plugins Jetpack and WooCommerce have removed their backend advertising for their own extensions.
 A worth reading discussion of the issue is provided by Eric Karkovack's article "Is Nothing Sacred?
 The Pollution of the WordPress Dashboard".

 This year's WordCamp Europe will take place in Berlin from June 21-22, 2019.
 A few days ago, the session schedule was published.
 With 5 parallel session and workshop tracks, everyone will get their money's worth.
 The topics range from development and design to business, content and community.
 Today at 12:00 the next ticket wave starts.

 Google bug leads to de-indexing

-What font does the logo have?
+Which font does the logo have?

-Vulnerability in Plugin "yuzo-related-post".
+Vulnerability in plugin "yuzo-related-post"

 The plugin "yuzo-related-post", which is active on over 60,000 WordPress sites , was removed from the official plugin directory due to a cross-site scripting vulnerability.
 Since then, hackers have been actively attacking WP sites with plugin installed.
 Therefore, you should uninstallplugin immediately!